what we do

 harness creativity to effect social change.

-public art exhibition (traditional gallery and non-traditional community spaces)
+public art exhibition and participatory art installations (traditional gallery and non-traditional community spaces)

 story exchange events (film viewings, story shares, poetry readings, spoken word performances)

 The Power of Narrative

 Storytelling is the social and cultural activity of sharing narratives, and has existed throughout time and across cultures as a form of documentation, communication, fellowship, education and entertainment.
 Stories are a powerful tool to better understanding one’s neighbors, community, and society.
 The sharing of personal stories encourages understanding and connection, a chance to walk in each other’s shoes and see things from a different perspective.

 We believe that empathy is the the building block for creating a community; cognitive, emotional, compassionate, and historical empathy.
 It's what connects us as neighbors, and encourages us to be mindful of one another, to take care of each other.
 Empathy is what compels us to take action and create change in the world around us.